PacificBiosciences/sawfish/docs/user_guide.md

 Running the `joint-call` step on 10 samples at 30-100x depth completes in about 1 hour on 64 threads.

+In general, runtime response to thread count is expected to be nearly linear.
+The current joint calling scheme has been designed with pedigree-scale analysis in mind.
+Sawfish joint calling has completed on 47 HPRC samples in testing, but substantially larger cohorts would be difficult without further changes to the joint-calling design.

 #### Memory

 The `discover` step should typically require less than 8Gb/thread so long as at least several threads are selected.
 The `joint-call` step should require substantially less memory but hasn't been tested at scale with less than 1Gb/thread.